Skip to Content

 Please note: we can't process your application if you have not paid your fees.
 You cannot practise law without a current practising certificate.

-Practising certificate fees for the 2023-24 practising year
+Practising certificate fees

 How are payments made?